There are many wonderful and complex things about the German language, but separable verbs often cause lots of problems for German learners.

 Die Milch ist abgelaufen.
 (The milk has expired.)

 Zum Beispiel (for example), we would say “he washed his hands” as:

 If Herr Muster (Mr. Sample) is a bit of a slob, we can say:

 It’s amazing how much computational power many of us carry around in our pockets, purses or backpacks these days.
 When you want to learn something, your smartphone is a great first step, and that’s true whether you want to look up translations online or if you want to take advantage of the many apps available to help memorize vocabulary lists or understand language rules.

 If you want to master German separable verbs, try an app like Quizlet and search for a set of flash cards on German separable prefixes.
 There are plenty to choose from and if you can’t find any that suit your exact tastes, you can always upload your own.

 Because separable verbs often have common core verbs, it’s also important to learn those core verbs and their associated meanings.
 That’s something you’re going to want to do when learning a new language, anyway: learn the verbs.

 But if you want to focus more specifically on the separable verbs, study the meanings of the prefixes and prepositions used in separable verbs.
 For a list, check out this great post on the meanings of German prefixes.
-If you really want to get into it, you can even listen to a song or two on German separable prefixes.

 Learning German doesn’t have to be hard.
 In fact, if you take it one step at a time it becomes almost effortless.